keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 ## What's next?

-Making these modifications does not alter Keptn's behavior.
+Making these modifications does not alter the behavior of Keptn.
 However, you might want to enhance your traces, tasks, and evaluations with the new functionality that is available: